 Harvey Fierstein is a famously raspy-voiced actor who has appeared in dozens of films and TV shows.

 Turns out Diabolik can’t drive a stick.

-Before automatic transmissions in automobiles became ubiquitous, even in sports cars, most cars had a manual transmission, requiring the driver to change gears using a lever that came up from the floor of the car or that was attached to the steering column.
-This gearshift lever, and indeed any car that had one, was nicknamed a “stick,” short for “stick shift.”
+Before automatic transmissions in automobiles became ubiquitous, even in sports cars, most cars had a manual transmission, requiring the driver to change gears by using a third pedal with their left foot and operating a gearshift lever, usually located where the standard automatic shift lever is in most cars, between the driver and passenger seats.
+This lever, and by extension any car that had one, was nicknamed a “stick,” short for “stick shift.”

 [Sung.]
 It’s not unusual to steal trucks from anyone …

 A paraphrase of the Tom Jones song “It’s Not Unusual.”
 Actual lyrics: “It’s not unusual to be loved by anyone/It’s not unusual to have fun with anyone/But when I see you hanging about with anyone/It’s not unusual to see me cry …”